 Gideon Brothers’ pallet handling robot ameliorates this trend by offering a plug-and-play, self-driving alternative to the transfer forklift and similar vehicles that require a driver.
 Moreover, it does so at a cost that is equal to 69-76% of the cost of a forklift and driver across three shifts, and it offers customers the potential for additional data acquisition opportunities – such as inventory or security – to further offset deployment costs.

 Thanks to its visual perception, Gideon Brothers’ robot performs better than those based on LiDAR (laser) sensors for navigation in typical dynamic manufacturing and warehouse environments.
 Below are the most common use-cases.

 Autonomous mobile robots transport goods from their regular storage place to a central commissioning area where the picker extracts the required goods that have been ordered by the customer.
 Once the goods are extracted, the robot returns the pallet to its storage place.

-Who this is for: Companies that want to automate picking, but want to avoid capital-intensive fixed automated storage systems (e.g. carousels or shuttle systems).
-Most scope for efficiency gains is
+Who this is for: Companies that want to automate picking, but also want to avoid capital-intensive fixed automated storage systems (e.g. carousels or shuttle systems).

 The majority of distribution centers rely on Person-to-Goods picking approaches.
 In this approach, workers go out onto the floor to collect what they require to fulfill orders.
 In typical Person-to-Goods scenarios, they spend up to 60% of their time traveling and 40% picking.
 Improved efficiency is achieved primarily by reducing travel time and increasing order accuracy.